bradjohansen/blog.ppl.vc/_posts/2018-03-20-ml-team-projects.md

 model.trainable = False
 ```

-should be avoided at all cost.
+should be avoided at all costs.
 But you knew that already.

 ------